-But it will not be long before the issue returns to the Supreme Court.
-RTW lawyers plan to take another case to the Supreme Court where President Trump’s recent nominee, Judge Neil Gorsuch, now sits.
+But it was not be long before the issue was back before the Supreme Court.
+RTW lawyers appealed the case of Janus v.
+AFSCME to the Court where President Trump’s recent nominee, Judge Neil Gorsuch, now sits.
 Gorsuch has not written any decisions regarding fair share fees, so it is difficult to predict how he might rule.
 However, there is no doubt that RTW supporters expect him to restore the 5-4 split, with the majority striking down fair share fees and overruling Abood.

 We shall see.